boomers [at] pact.ca

-Zachary is a dramaturg, director, and arts administrator who first joined the PACT team in 2017.
+Zachary is a dramaturg, director, and arts administrator who joined the PACT team in 2017.
 Prior to that, he was Artistic Associate at Theatre Calgary, working in audience engagement, season programming, and new play development.
 His other past positions include Resident Dramaturg at Dancers’ Studio West in Calgary and Dramaturgy Fellow at American Conservatory Theater in San Francisco.
 He holds an M.A. from the University of Chicago and a B.A. from the University of King’s College in Halifax.